 Why does PCOS make it hard to lose weight?

 PCOS is tightly linked to another, much more serious metabolic condition: insulin resistance (also known as prediabetes).
-This condition develops due to chronically-high blood sugar levels, which trigger extra insulin production.
+This condition develops due to chronically high blood sugar levels, which trigger extra insulin production.

 If you have both PCOS and obesity, there’s at least a 70% chance of also having insulin resistance.
 But even women with “lean PCOS” who are at a “healthy” weight are at least five times more likely to have insulin resistance than the general population.

 The body produces insulin whenever we eat anything with sugar (or carbohydrates).
-Insulin helps glucose enter the cells around your body, so it can be used for energy or stored as fat.
+Insulin helps glucose enter the cells around your body so it can be used for energy or stored as fat.
 But if you have a constant stream of sugar in your blood, your pancreas will produce more insulin constantly — and eventually, your cells will stop responding to it.
-Your blood sugar levels will begin staying slightly high near-constantly, and any extra sugar you eat will be turned into fat.
+Your blood sugar levels will begin staying slightly high constantly, and any extra sugar you eat will be turned into fat.

 In the short term, high insulin levels have other consequences that directly affect PCOS.
 First, it increases hunger, causing intense cravings for sugary or starchy foods.
 But insulin levels also affect your ovaries, triggering extra androgen production — and worsening PCOS and other hormonal disorders.